Limitations on Standard Sirens tests of gravity from screening: Standard Sirens tests of gravity

 and correspondingly an effective Newton constant $G_{ {\hbox{eff}}}(t,\mathbf{x}) = G_N /G_4(\phi(t,\mathbf{x}))$.

 Due to stringent astrophysical constraints on departures from GR~\cite{Will:2014kxa,Williams:2004qba}, observationally viable Horndeski theories must employ screening mechanism that recover GR in high-density regions such as the Solar System.
 The different classes of screening mechanisms~\cite{Joyce:2016vqv} can be divided into those that screen the equations of motion through large potential wells, $\Phi_N>\Lambda$, for some threshold value $\Lambda$ such as for the chameleon effect~\cite{Khoury:2003aq}; through large first derivatives, $\nabla\Phi_N>\Lambda^2$, such as in k-mouflage models~\cite{Babichev:2009ee}; and through large second derivatives, $\nabla^2\Phi_N>\Lambda^3$, such as for the Vainshtein mechanism~\cite{Vainshtein:1972sx}.
+Also see Refs.~\cite{Brax:2019koq,Lombriser:2014ira} for further shielding mechanisms.
 While the chameleon mechanism recovers $G_{ {\hbox{eff}}}=G_N$ in a screened region, the background evolution of $G_{ {\hbox{eff}}}$ may not be screened by the Vainshtein mechanism~\cite{Babichev:2011iz}.
 It is worth noting that lunar laser-ranging constraints~\cite{Williams:2004qba} would therefore in principle already have ruled out evolving $G_4$ and $G_5$ for shift-symmetric theories such as Galileon gravity~\cite{Babichev:2011iz} years before the gravitational wave speed constraint in Eq.~\eqref{eq:Gconstraints} (also see Refs.~\cite{Jimenez:2015bwa,Lombriser:2015sxa}).
 Importantly, however, this conclusion cannot be generalised to the full Horndeski action~\cite{Lombriser:2015sxa} and the extrapolation of $G_{ {\hbox{eff}}}$ in the highly nonlinear Earth-Moon system to the effective coupling in the cosmological background should be taken as a strong caveat that may involve complications that would not allow a straightforward connection.
 Moreover, one may question the applicability of effective field theory for the lunar laser-ranging experiments (cf.~\cite{deRham:2018red}).
 Here we will assume that a viable effective screening mechanism should imply the screening of the evolution of the Planck mass in high-density regions, and we will revisit the effect of screening in Sec.~\ref{sec:screeningmechanism}.
+Finally, it should be noted that lunar laser ranging does not directly test $G_{ {\hbox{eff}}}$ but the effective gravitational coupling that modifies the Earth-Moon dynamics~\cite{Sakstein:2017pqi}.
+However, together with stringent Shapiro time delay constraints in the Solar System on the Eddington parameter $\gamma_{\rm PPN}$ this translates into a constraint on $G_{ {\hbox{eff}}}$, where a degeneracy in the modifications is excluded due to the constraint on the speed of gravitational waves~\cite{Lombriser:2015sxa}.

 For further details on Horndeski theory, the variety of observational constraints on it, and the screening mechanisms employed, we refer to the reviews in Refs.~\cite{Koyama:2015vza,Joyce:2016vqv,Ishak:2018his,Ferreira:2019xrr}.
 In the following, we focus on one particular test of scalar-tensor theories that exploits the effect of an evolving Planck mass on the cosmological propagation of gravitational waves.